uber-archive/vis-academy/src/docs/graph/3-layout-engine.md

 ## 2. Start Layout Engine

-To speed up the rendering, we want the component rerender without 'diffing' the component state of props.
+To speed up the rendering, we want the component rerender without 'diffing' the component state and props.
-One trick we can do here is to call 'forceUpdate()' method to rerender the component.
+One trick we can do here is to call 'forceUpdate()' method to rerender the component when the layout simulation is completed on each step.

 ```js
 // step0: import layout engine